vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 1. Configure the memory quota for 512M.

 1. Configure the `JBP_CONFIG_OPEN_JDK_JRE` environment variable,
-    `memory_calculator` -> `stack_threads` to `100`.
+    `memory_calculator` &rarr; `stack_threads` to `100`.

-    **The reduced container memory quota to 512M will not start** **with the default stack thread configuration.**
+    **The app will not start with the container memory quota reduced to 512M** **and the default stack thread configuration.**

 1. Configure 3 instances.

-1. Configure a http health check type:
+1. Configure a `http` health check type:
     -   Change the `health-check-type` from `port` to `http`
-    -   Add a new manifest attribute `health-check-http-endpoint` with a value configured to the associated endpoint of the `pal-tracker` Spring Boot application's Liveness probe endpoint.
+    -   Add a new manifest attribute `health-check-http-endpoint` with a value configured to the associated endpoint of the `pal-tracker` Spring Boot application's liveness probe endpoint.
     -   Configure the `MANAGEMENT_HEALTH_PROBES_ENABLED` environment
         variable with a value of `true` to enable the liveness probe.

-1. Tune down the startup health check `timeout` to roughly 2 times (and round up to next 10 second interval) of the start up time of your `pal-tracker` application that you measured in
+1. Tune down the startup health check `timeout` to roughly twice the start up time of your `pal-tracker` application that you measured in the
     [Startup time](#startup-time) section
-    step 4.
+    step 4 (and round up to next 10 second interval).

 1. Push your updated configuration: